 Gustavo Dudamel is back at Berlin’s Waldbühne for a Tchaikovsky-Brahms concert with the Berliner Philharmoniker.

 Gustavo Dudamel, El Sistema's prodigy, has become an international celebrity.
 He is the current music director of the Los Angeles Philharmonic, and is a leading character on the classical music scene.
-The Berlin Philharmonic Orchestra has invited him for his Summer concert next June 27, held in the same impressive outdoor amphitheatre as every year.
-They will play works by Tchaikovsky and Brahms.
+The Berlin Philharmonic Orchestra has invited him for his Summer concert in June 2014, held in the same impressive outdoor amphitheatre as every year.
+They have played works by Tchaikovsky and Brahms.

 Picture: Gustavo Dudamel and the Berliner Philharmoniker © Holger Kettner.

 Linked event :

 Production : Produced by EuroArts Music in co-production with SMG.